Kittysplit/kittysplit-blog/_posts/25-07-13-webapp-vs-native-app.md

 Onboarding is probably where we’re strongest compared to the competition (coupled with the fact that users don’t need to register).
 An app would be a big step backwards for us.

 ## Exhibit four: offline access
 OK, here an app wins hands down.
 Still, consider the fact that being in a situation with zero internet access is less and less likely these days.
-When we go on holiday we usually buy a data pack, which was really expensive or not even possible five years ago.
+When we go on holiday these days we buy a data pack, which was really expensive or not even possible five years ago.

 # The verdict
 In our case, the verdict is clear: we don't need an app (right now).
-It makes no sense to greatly slow down our development and exposing our new users to all kinds of onboarding issues for the sake of improving a an uncommon scenario.
+It makes no sense to greatly slow down our development and exposing our new users to all kinds of onboarding issues for the sake of improving an uncommon scenario.

 Of course, there are many cases where an app is the only way to go (photos, location-based background services or anything that relies on sensors or synchronisation).
-Nonetheless, there are many startups out there, not just our competitors, who would do themselves a huge favor by not putting too much priority on an app -- and maybe making do without one altogether.
+Nonetheless, there are many startups out there, not just our competitors, who would do themselves a huge favor by not putting too much priority on an app &mdash; and maybe making do without one altogether.